 Impact of the renewed requirement

-There is actually no change, at least according to this document.
+There is actually no change.
 The current rules remain in place as is.

 The renewal doesn’t change the outdated definition of “vaccinated”: it’s still 2 doses of vaccine (or 1 dose of the Johnson & Johnson vaccine).
 You must have the required number of doses for a minimum of 14 days, but there’s no maximum timeline.

 So someone who got a vaccine 2 years ago without a booster dose can enter the USA, but someone who had COVID-19 a month ago and is immunized cannot enter.